Domestic terrorism in the United States: Eco-terrorism

 According to the FBI in June 2008, eco-terrorists and extreme animal rights activists represented "one of the most serious domestic terrorism threats in the US" at the time.
 They had committed over 2,000 crimes and caused over $110 million in damages in the 28–29 years since 1979, against targets including lumber companies, animal testing facilities, and genetic research firms.
 No human casualties were reported.

+Nihilistic violent extremism

+Nihilistic violent extremism (NVE), or nihilistic extremism, is a term used by law enforcement agencies to refer to extremism and violence lacking an ideological motivation, instead motivated by a misanthropic worldview and generalized hatred for society.
+It is closely associated with groups such as 764 and No Lives Matter.
+Despite its characterization as being unmotivated by genuine ideology, groups or individuals falling under this umbrella may adopt the aesthetics of, or have sympathies for, other extremist ideologies like neo-Nazism, the variant of Satanism associated with the Order of Nine Angles, and accelerationism.

 Racialized lynching terror

 According to the Equal Justice Initiative, more than 4,400 African Americans were lynched from 1877 to 1940.
 Racialized lynchings were carried out as part of a widely supported racial domestic terrorist campaign to enforce racial subordination and segregation in the South and beyond between Reconstruction and World War II.

 In July 2020, the FBI began investigating the alleged attempted lynching of Vauhxx Booker, a Bloomington Indiana civil rights activist and local official.
 Video of the incident showed five men pinning Booker down.
 Booker said the men had Confederate flags and threatened to lynch him.
 Two men were initially charged with assaulting Booker, while Booker was later charged with battery and trespassing in August 2021 over the same incident.
 The case was eventually resolved through restorative justice and all charges were dropped.